kiki-lamb/drumtool/README.md

 DrumTool is an algorithmic MIDI pattern generator intended for livecoding: as you edit a source file in DrumTool's built in language, DrumTool generates MIDI note patterns and sends them to your sequencer of choice in realtime.

+DrumTool's DSL's syntax is designed to be concise, for speed during live performance, but more verbose commands can be used if you feel that clarity is more important to you than speed: any unambiguous abbreviation of a valid command will be accepted.
+You can even ditch vowels, excluding the first one, if you like.
+For example: 'ref', 'rfr', 'rfrsh' and 'refresh' are all valid shorthand for the 'refresh_interval' command, but 're' isn't since it's ambiguous as it could be confused with the 'reverse' command.

 DrumTool uses arirusso's https://github.com/arirusso/topaz and https://github.com/arirusso/unimidi gems for MIDI I/O and synchronization.

 DrumTool source code files look like this (or at least, they would look like this if people actually wrote this many comments while performing):